Remote Desktop Protocol Shortcuts

 - None: When accessing a Remote RDP Jump Item, no application is launched.

-- Remote App Name: Enter the name of the application to which you wish to connect.
+- Remote App Name: Enter the name of the application you wish to connect to.

-- Remote App Parameters: Enter the profile details or command line argument needed to open the application.
+- Remote App Parameters: Enter the profile details or command line arguments needed to open the application.

 Note: To learn more about contained database users, please see Contained Database Users - Making Your Database Portable .